jrodan/pac-vothing-core/README.md

 - The private server key has to be set as server JVM parameter "vothing.server.private.key"

 ## Build
-- `mvn clean install`
+- `mvn clean source:jar javadoc:jar package install` (server has to run because of wildfly management mode for tests)
-- want to build without remote tests then run `mvn clean install -pl !vothing-tests`
+- want to build without remote tests then run `mvn clean source:jar javadoc:jar package install -pl !vothing-tests`

+## Releases

+E.g. the Release number 2.5.1

+### Major X.0.0
+Changes in the API

+### Minor 0.X.0
+New Features but without changing the API

+### Bugfix 0.0.X
+In this release only Bufixes are included

+### Tags
+Tags for releases: pac-presentation-X.X.X
+Git flow will be used in future and the branching will be defined for this project.

 ## Testing